-(e.g., Flexiant).
-For enforcing platform-level scale in, we have two options: either focusing on platform level actions (e.g., leave cluster & remove artifact, remove network interface), or also using infrastructure-level actions (e.g., leave cluster, remove VM, remove network interface). rSYBL will decide on the appropriate action, depending on the expected effect and whether or not it is possible to collocate more artifacts on the same VM without the need for IaaS level actions.
+Level Elasticity Capability Action Infrastructure Scale In Remove Network Interface; Remove VM Scale Out Create Network Interface; Create Disk; Create VM Custom Action Attach/Detach Disk; Scale Vertically Platform Scale In Leave Cluster; Remove Artifact Scale Out Create Artifact; Join Cluster Reconfiguration Increase Thread Pool; Decrease Thread Pool; Set Load Distribution Mechanism Application Reconfiguration Set Specific Config.
+Param.
+Custom Action Action Given by User interface) or using infrastructure-level actions (e.g., leave cluster, remove VM, remove network interface). rSYBL will decide on the appropriate action, depending on the expected effect and whether or not it is possible to collocate more artifacts on the same VM without the need for IaaS-level actions.
 The supported platform software can be extended by simply implementing the described actions in plugins.
 For the case of the application-level actions, the user can decide to customize rSYBL by implementing plugins or to call deployment-defined actions from SYBL strategies.